The origins of the Fatherstown name come from when the Anglo-Saxon

 Early Notables of the Fatherstown family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Fatherstown Notables in all our PDF Extended History products and printed products wherever possible.
+Francis Fetherston or Fetherstonhaugh (born c.
+1575) was an English...
+Another 55 words (4 lines of text) are included under the topic Early Fatherstown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fatherstown family to Ireland